anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   such as the requirement for end-to-end authentication of the requester while the RA is not co-located with the registrar.

+/* [stf] Den naechsten Punkt wuerde ich weglassen der Dritte ist eigentlich der wichtige.*/
 * Scenarios having implementation restrictions that speak against using EST for certificate enrollment, such as the use of a library that does not support EST but CMP.

-* Pledges and/or the target domain already having an established certificate management approach different from EST that shall be reused (e.g., in brownfield installations where CMP is used).
+* Pledges and/or the target domain already having an established certificate management approach different from EST that shall be reused (e.g., in brownfield installations where, e.g., CMP is already used).

 * No RA being available on site in the target domain.
   Connectivity to an off-site PKI RA is intermittent or entirely offline.